Huffman Coding

 Let’s see how our above data characters p, q, r, s, and t are compressed.

 Considering each character is represented by 8 bits or 1 byte in computer language, the total bit size of data characters (4 p, 6 q, 7 r, and 16 t) is 40 * 8 = 320.
-After the Huffman compression algorithm, the bit size of data reduces to 40 + 40 + 88 = 168 bits.
+After the Huffman compression algorithm, the bit size of the data reduces to 40 + 40 + 88 = 168 bits.

 Huffman Decompression Technique: